-Actuarial gains and losses that may be generated by variations in defined, pre-established obligations are directly recorded in "other comprehensive income, Actuarial gains/losses from defined benefit plans.
+Actuarial gains and losses that may be generated by variations in defined, pre-established obligations are directly recorded in other comprehensive income.

 Actuarial losses and gains have their origin in departures between the estimate and the actual behavior of actuarial assumptions or in the reformulation of established actuarial assumptions.